joaquimrocha/radosfs/doc/arch.md

 FileInode instance (or File instance, by association) needs them anymore.

-\section updateobjs File and directory updating
+\section updateobjs File and directory refreshing

 When a File or Dir object is intantiated, it reads some of the corresponding data or metadata from the cluster, for example the permissions.
 This data is not